-Support for Students with Speech or Language Impairments
+Support for Students with Speech

 Clicker is a great favorite among speech and language professionals as well as special education teachers.
 Clicker Sets are perfect for children struggling to acquire language or to express themselves.

 Develop listening skills

-Practice speaking skills
+Practise speaking skills

 Focus on language structure

 Use Sentence Sets to teach and reinforce simple sentence structure.
 For learners needing additional support, use ‘guided order’ sets where they have to select words in the correct order from left to right.
-Another powerful way to help students to internalize language by providing a model sentence for the student to look at and listen to.
+Another powerful way to help students internalize language is by providing a model sentence for the student to look at and listen to.
 The model appears in a popup, and although the student can open the popup whenever they wish, they can only write words into their own sentence while the popup is closed.

-Activities to teach and practice specific language concepts
+Activities to teach and practise